-Covers conceptualization, planning, organization, design, and programming of each student's portfolio website.
-Students learn to work with basic HTML and CSS style sheets.
-Students also examine various approaches, available technologies, and existing platforms, learning to determine the most appropriate methods for any given project.
+Covers the conceptualization, planning, organization, design and production of each student's portfolio website.
+Students examine various approaches and review available technologies to determine which are the most appropriate.

-Web Design I: UX/UI COMD478-2 credits
+Web Design I COMD478-2 credits

-This course explores the concepts and structures of online communications with applications for information design. advertising, education, entertainment, and businesses.
-Discussion and individual and team assignments address interactivity.
-UX/UI, navigational structures, systems, audience, and intent in the conceptualzing and designing of website prototypes.
+This course explores the concepts and structures of online communications, as an extended communications medium with applications for businesses, education entertainment, and advertising.
+Discussion and individual and team assignments address navigational structures, systems, identity, audience and intent in the design of Web site prototypes.
+Practical questions are also explored.